aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-pre.rst

 Glob Pattern Matching
 ---------------------

-    All the Pre-Scan options use pattern matching, so basics of Glob Pattern Matching is discussed briefly below.
+    All the Pre-Scan options use pattern matching, so the basics of Glob Pattern Matching is discussed briefly below.

     Glob pattern matching is useful for matching a group of files, by using patterns in their names.
-    Then using these patterns files are grouped and treated differently as required.
+    Then using these patterns, files are grouped and treated differently as required.

     Here are some rules from the `Linux Manual <http://man7.org/linux/man-pages/man7/glob.7.html>`_ on glob patterns.
 Refer the same for more detailed information.